nodeca/idoit/README.md

 Of cause, we are familiar with [kue](https://github.com/Automattic/kue), [celery](http://www.celeryproject.org/) and [akka](http://akka.io/).
 Our target was have a balance between simplicity and power.
-So, we don't know if `ido` works well in cluster with thousands of instances.
+So, we don't know if `idoit` works well in cluster with thousands of instances.
 But it should be ok in smaller volumes and it's really easy to use.

 [kue](https://github.com/Automattic/kue) was not ok for our needs, because: